igorbmeirelles/losung_express/docs/00-architecture.md

 * Authentication: JWT
 * Authorization: RBAC based on roles
 * The domain layer must not be aware of JWT
+* Every private route must compose the correct middlewares: authentication (JWT validation) and authorization (RBAC guard) applied in that order.
+* Refresh tokens issued during login must be stored in the Redis cache (Upstash-managed) to enable rotation and revocation; never persist them directly in controllers or long-lived storage.

 ---